-2. The mining company shall sample private wells within 1/2 mile of the mine site down gradient of the groundwater flow every 2 years and private wells on the perimeter of other sides of the mine site every 3 years.
-Monitoring shall continue 3 years after the closure of the mine.
+2. The mining company shall sample private wells within 1/4 mile of the mine site down gradient of the groundwater flow every 2 years and private wells on the perimeter of other sides of the mine site every 3 years.
 In addition, monitoring at the sentinel well shall determine changes in the level of the groundwater table.